Thank you for reading our post, please rate this article at the end.

 8 Reasons Why Fighting Fair is Futile

-When most people think of what they would do when confronted or in a physical fight, they tend to think of what they would do in a “fair” fight and usually revert to their reactions in a real fight.
+When most people think about what they would do in a physical confrontation, they tend to envision a “fair” fight and often revert to their reactions in a real-life situation.

-But the problem is there’s usually no such thing as a fair fight.
+However, the problem is that there’s usually no such thing as a fair fight.
 If it’s fair, it’s not a fight; it’s a competition.
-Treating every fight as life or death to survive would be best.
+Treating every fight as a life-or-death situation is the best approach.
 After all, if they try fighting without letting you have any choice, you’re entitled to do anything to win.

 -

-- Avoid Fights: The first rule of self-defense is to avoid physical confrontations whenever possible.
+- Avoidance is Paramount: The fundamental rule of self-defense is to avoid physical confrontation whenever possible.
+Retreating and de-escalation are the safest strategies.

 First Rule of Self-Defense: Don’t Fight

-The first rule of self-defense is never to fight anyone.
+The first rule of self-defense is never to initiate a fight with anyone.
 Do everything you can to avoid a physical confrontation.
 You will always win 100% of the time in fights you were never involved in or avoided.
 I always tell my readers to say they don’t want to fight when confronted.
 Keep saying you don’t want to fight, and back away as soon as possible.
-99% of the time, whatever it is peters out.
+99% of the time, whatever it is, peters out.

-Avoiding street fights is the best self-defense advice because, from experience, street fights are far more dangerous and less glamorous than people think.
+Avoiding street fights is the best self-defense advice, as experience has shown that they are far more dangerous and less glamorous than people often think.

 First, most street fights are usually over some bulls**t, small ego s**t.